 It’s attached to what looks like a gorgeous Spa although I didn’t get a chance to use it.

 The Food at the Watergate hotel in Washington DC

 The hotel has one main restaurant, Kingbird, again beautifully designed with contemporary interiors and a menu to match.

-You can also eat at the gorgeous rooftop bar, Top of the Gate but the menu is even smaller so we just visited for a cocktail (mocktail for Piper) whilst we watched the sunset and headed downstairs for dinner.
+You can also eat at the gorgeous rooftop bar, Top of the Gate.
+But the menu is even smaller.
+We just visited for a cocktail (mocktail for Piper) whilst we watched the sunset and headed downstairs for dinner.

-It definitely felt quite snobby, they didn’t seem that happy to seat us but that’s probably just as its more of a grown up bar than one for kids.
+It definitely felt quite snobby and they didn’t seem that happy to seat us.
+But that’s probably just as its more of a grown up bar than one for kids.
 It was $6 just for a sprite, so one drink was enough for us!

-On our last day, the hotel left us a fruit plate and some nuts which was a lovely touch to make up for the room mix up along with a really sweet note.
+On our last day, the hotel left us a fruit plate and some nuts.
+A was a lovely touch to make up for the room mix up.
+Also with a really sweet note.